Who Pays For Condo Maintenance? Repair Responsibilities For Owners vs. HOA

 HOAs Take Care of Exterior Maintenance and Common Spaces

 Although HOAs sometimes get a bad rep for enforcing their rules and regulations, these are the same policies that help make HOA-governed properties so attractive in the first place.
 Additionally, many HOAs use their members' dues to hire property management companies to maintain shared spaces and other parts of the property.
-HOAs in Steamboat Springs might offer any of the following amenities and services:
+HOAs might offer any of the following amenities and services:

 - Building maintenance